esnet/iperf/docs/invoking.rst

                  will  be  in  human-readable format).
 If the client is run with --json, the server output is included in a JSON  object;  other- wise  it is appended at the bottom of the human-readable output.

+          --username (if built with OpenSSL support)
+                 username assigned by server adminitrators to access to the iperf service.

+          --password (if built with OpenSSL support)
+                 password assigned by server adminitrators to access to the iperf service.

+          --rsa-public-key-path (if built with OpenSSL support)
+                 path  to  the  RSA  public  key  used to  encrypt authentication credentials

+   EXAMPLES

+          Authentication - RSA Keypair

+                 Authentication feature requires a pair of public and private RSA keys.
+The public  key  is  used  to  encrypt the  authentication token containing the user credentials, the private key  is  used to decrypt the authentication token.
+                 An example of linux command to generate correct keypair follows:

+                  $> openssl genrsa -des3 -out private.pem 2048
+                  $> openssl rsa -in private.pem -outform PEM -pubout \
+                     -out public.pem
+                  $> openssl rsa -in private.pem -out private_not_protected.pem \
+                     -outform PEM

+           Authentication - Authorized users configuration file

+                 A  simple  plaintext file  can  be  provided to iperf3 server in order to specify the authorized  user c redentials allowd to use iperf3 server.
+File  can  contain commented lines (starting with
+                 # char)  and  is a  simple  list  of  comma  separated  pair  of
+                 username  password  hash.
+Password  hash  is  a  sha256 hash of string "{$user}$password":

+                  $> USERNAME=mario PASSWORD=rossi echo -ne \
+                         "{$USERNAME}$PASSWORD" | sha256sum | awk '{ print $1 }'

+                  $> cat credentials.csv
+                  # file format: username,sha256
+                  mario,44136fa355b3678a1146ad16f7e8649e94fb4fc21fe77e8310c0....
+                  $>

    AUTHORS
           A list of the contributors to iperf3 can be found within the documenta- tion located at http://software.es.net/iperf/dev.html#authors.